 Unlicensed EXA therapists have typically received advanced degrees in counseling psychology and expressive arts therapy, but chose not to pursue state or national licensure, which holds clinicians to rigorous clinical and ethical standards.
 Instead, unlicensed EXA therapists may have the initials “REAT” after their names – Registered Expressive Arts Therapist.
 This certification is granted by the International Expressive Arts Therapy Association.

-Key Questions to Ask Before Beginning EXA/
+Key Questions to Ask Before Beginning Expressive Arts Therapy

 After you’ve collected your referrals and scheduled consultations, you’re ready to begin interviewing.